PovertyAction/IPA-Stata-Trainings/Stata 104/ReadMe.txt

-The training start page is "India 2014 - Stata 104.smcl".
+The training start page is "Stata 104.smcl".
-To get started, double-click "India 2014 - Stata 104.smcl" or open it from within Stata through File » View.
+To get started, double-click "Stata 104.smcl" or open it from within Stata through File » View.

 Be sure to extract all files from the zipped folder before beginning the training.